Shattered Sets and the Hilbert Function: The Hilbert Function for Subsets of the Boolean Cube

 \subsection{Down-shifts, Downward-closed Bases, and the Hilbert Function}

-We prove Theorem~\ref{thm:shifthilbert}.
-We also use the theorem to analyze the Hilbert function for the parity function.
-Theorem~\ref{thm:shifthilbert} is a direct corollary of the following theorem. \begin{theorem} Let $C\subseteq\{0,1\}^n$ and let $D=S_{n}(S_{n-1}(\ldots S_{1}(C)))$.
+We prove here Theorem~\ref{thm:shifthilbert}, which is a direct corollary of the following theorem. \begin{theorem} Let $C\subseteq\{0,1\}^n$ and let $D=S_{n}(S_{n-1}(\ldots S_{1}(C)))$.
 Then the set of monomials $\{\prod_{i\in I} x_i : I\in \setof{D}\}$ is a basis for the vector space of functions $\{f:C\rightarrow \F\}$. \end{theorem} A theorem, equivalent in content, but expressed with respect to Gr\"{o}bner bases, is proved in~\cite{Meszaros_thesis}.
 For completeness we include an elementary proof in Appendix~\ref{app:shifting}.